Jtranod98/School_District_Analysis/README.md

 ## Project Overview

+A School board is making a decisions about the budget for the upcoming school year.
+Such as,

 A school district employee is requesting the following analysis of the school district data.
-This information will help the school board make decisions about the budget for the upcoming school year.
-The analysis will represent in a table format.
+The analysis will be represented in a table format.

 1. The school district summary, a snapshot of the district's key metrics:
     - Total number of schools